 Enticing employees back to the workspace

-Part 1: open up, build for collaboration, and embrace the fresh air.
+Open up, build for collaboration, and embrace the fresh air.

 Office and facilities managers have probably never been so in demand as they are right now.
 Across every industry the concept of hybrid working, and enabling a truly flexible approach to working from home, the office, anywhere, has taken hold – meaning big change for traditional workspaces.